redFrik/udk16-Immersive_Technologies/udk161201/README.md

 * select GameObject / Create Empty
 * in the inspector select 'Add Component / Scripts / Osc'
 * and again select 'Add Component / Scripts / UDP Packet IO'
-* you scene should now look like this and these steps you'll always need to do to be able to send and receive osc...
+* your scene should now look like this and these steps are always needed when you want to send and receive osc...

 ![01init](01init.png?raw=true "init")

-now let us create a receiver script.
+now let us create a custom receiver script.

 * make sure the GameObject is selected in Hierarchy window like before
 * in the inspector select 'Add Component / New Script'